xianghui/javascript101/content/lessons/1-3-functions.md

 ```

 The above approaches become cumbersome when we have many function parameters.

-The above approaches seem to be "hackish" solutions to the problem.
-In ES6
+They also seem to be "hackish" solutions to the problem.
+In ES6 (ECMAScript 6),
-(ECMAScript 6), there is a proper syntax which specifically handles this.
-The
+there is a proper syntax which specifically handles this.
+The notation is
-notation is similar to PHP and Python.
+similar to PHP and Python.

 ```javascript
 function test2(x = 'DEFAULT') {